Silicone Compression Molding Complete Guide

 Check bolts and clamps after setting up and during production.

-Keep all safety guards in place and follow safety standards to protect workers and equipment from the high pressures and temperatures.
+Keep all safety guards in place and follow safety standards to protect workers and equipment from the damage.

 Do a test run to find any issues before starting production.
 Adjust as needed for quality production.